reficio/p2-maven-plugin/README.md

     [INFO] ------------------------------------------------------------------------
 ```

-Your site will be located in the target/repository folder and will look like this:
+Your is located in the target/repository folder and looks like this:
 ```
 	pom.xml
 	target